dribnet/purvs/README.md

 I added an offset to see what it would like.
 After doing some research ive decided to go towards a roy lichtenstein art style for my finale image.

+So for my project i really wanted to incorporate some drawing into it as i like to draw.
+Hence why i went for a more illustrative approach.